-Depending on where you’re from as well as where you’re currently living, I could start by wishing everyone a happy Christmas, but while in some cases it would be correct, in others it would simply be premature wishing on my part.
-Why do some countries celebrate Christmas on the 24 December and others on the 25, and which way is the right way?
+Depending on where you’re from as well as where you’re currently living, you might be wondering why some countries celebrate Christmas on 24 December while others wait for 25 December, and which one is the right way to do it.

 Growing up in Paris, I remember celebrating Christmas on both the 24 and 25 December, but then again, that could have been because of my family’s tendency to do things extra, no matter what.
 After I moved to London and stayed there for my first British Christmas ever, I found out that in the UK, most people celebrate Christmas on the 25.
 At the time, I didn’t think much of it, until I stumbled upon the divisive question online.